DeaconSeals/comp-2210/docs/term/2025-spring/syllabus/syllabus.md

 ---

-# COMP 2210 Fundamentals of Computing II <br> Fall 2024 Course Syllabus
+# COMP 2210 Fundamentals of Computing II <br> Spring 2025 Course Syllabus

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*

-*Published: September 17, 2024*
+*Published: January 09, 2025*

 ---